5. External Examining Taught Schemes

 The Academic Registry provides a link to all appropriate central documentation on Rules and Regulations and Examination Conventions (published within the Academic Quality Handbook) in the appointment letter (we do not post out hard copies, although these can be requested).

-The Academic Registry provides a copy of the previous external examiner’s annual report electronically in Semester 1 after they have been approved by the Faculties.
+The Academic Registry provides a copy of the previous external examiner’s annual report (where applicable) electronically in Semester 1 after they have been approved by the Faculties.
 If it is not available at that time it will be forwarded as soon as it becomes available.

 Departments provide subject/departmental/faculty specific information, including exam board dates.

 10. Are the names of external examiners published?

 Departments publish names, roles and home institutions on their departmental staff webpage, and may be published against module/scheme details on the module/scheme database; contact details are not published and students are advised that direct contact with an external examiner is not permitted.

 11. Useful links and contact information